 Step 3: Add Patchouli Essential Oil at the Right Time

-Step 4: Pour the Wax Into Containers Carefully
+Step 4: Pour the Wax into Containers

 Step 5: Cure the Candle and Trim the Wick